renebarto/baremetal/doc/tutorials/05-console-uart1.md

 15: //
 16: // Baremetal - A C++ bare metal environment for embedded 64 bit ARM devices
 17: //
-18: // Intended support is for 64 bit code only, running on Raspberry Pi (3 or 4) and Odroid
+18: // Intended support is for 64 bit code only, running on Raspberry Pi (3 or later) and Odroid
 19: //
 20: // Permission is hereby granted, free of charge, to any person
 21: // obtaining a copy of this software and associated documentation